 State and local child support agencies implement policies to establish fatherhood, set realistic orders, collect payments, and reduce child support debt.
-State and local child support programs also develop innovative family-centered strategies to improve the well-being of children.
+State and local child support programs also develop innovative strategies to improve the well-being of children.

 Each state and tribe manages cases and operates its child support program based on individual state, tribal and federal regulations.
 They offer services to all who need them, regardless of income, residency, nationality, or gender.

 - Published: March 7, 2018Highlights financial and statistical program achievements based on data reported by state and tribal child support agencies

 - Published: February 23, 2018Announces an increase in the annual collection fee from $25 to $35 when collections to family equal $550 each fiscal year